cerb/cerb.github.io/_guides/mail/encryption/pgp-encryption.md

 To send a truly secure email message, the contents of the message itself must be encrypted in a way that only the sender and recipient understand.
 This leaves only the _"metadata"_ of the message exposed (the sender, recipient, date, etc).
 Without the metadata, mail servers wouldn't know how to route the message.

-The upcoming [8.1](/releases/8.1/) release includes support for encrypted email communication using the OpenPGP[^openpgp] standard.
+The [8.1](/releases/8.1/) release includes support for encrypted email communication using the OpenPGP[^openpgp] standard.

 ### Symmetric encryption